Till Death (film): Plot

-As the men search the house, Emma finds a fuel can and tries refueling the SUV, but Bobby slashed the tires.
+As the men search the house, Emma finds a fuel can and tries refueling the SUV, but Bobby slashes the tires.
 Emma then makes her way to the attic and lures the men there.
-She knocks Bobby out with a club and locks Jimmy in a nearby room.
+She knocks Bobby out with a golf club and locks Jimmy into a nearby room.
 She attempts to escape in Tom's car, but Bobby intervenes.
-Emma manages to dial 911 on Tom's phone prior to being knocked unconscious.
-She later wakes up in the bedroom, once again cuffed to Mark's body.
+Emma manages to dial 911 on Tom's phone before she is knocked unconscious.
+She later wakes up in the bedroom and is once again cuffed to Mark's body.

-Bobby tells Emma the safe's code is the date Mark proposed to her.
+Bobby tells Emma the safe's code is the date that Mark proposed to her.
 When she refuses to cooperate, Bobby threatens to torture her.
 Jimmy objects and points Mark's gun at Bobby.
 Emma agrees to reveal the code if she is set free first.
-Emma is uncuffed and she tells them the code.
+Emma is uncuffed and tells them the code.
 Bobby opens the safe, only to find a hacksaw inscribed with a clue that implies the diamonds are in Emma's necklace, which has no latch and is impossible to remove.
-Bobby realizes the necklace can only be retrieved by decapitating Emma.
-Jimmy tries wrestling the saw away from Bobby, but is accidentally impaled on a coat hook, killing him.
-Enraged, Bobby attacks Emma, stabbing her in the leg.
+Bobby realizes that the necklace can be retrieved only by decapitating Emma.
+Jimmy tries wrestling the saw away from Bobby but is accidentally impaled on a coat hook, which kills him.
+Enraged, Bobby attacks Emma and stabs her in the leg.
 She manages to fight him off and cuff Bobby to Mark's body.

-Emma makes it to the SUV again as Bobby pursues, dragging Mark with him.
-She hits Bobby with the car but then crashes into the boat shed.
-Emma exits the car and fights Bobby on the frozen lake.
+Emma makes it to Tom's SUV, with Bobby in pursuit.
+She hits Bobby with the SUV but crashes into the boat shed, getting the truck stuck in the snow.
+Emma exits the truck and fights Bobby on the frozen lake.
 She stabs Bobby in the shoulder just as the ice gives way.
-Mark's corpse falls into the lake, dragging Bobby with him.
-Bobby manages to grab Emma and pull her in as well.
+Mark's corpse falls into the lake and drags Bobby with him.
+Bobby manages to grab Emma and to pull her in as well.
 As they sink, Emma grabs the knife out of Bobby's shoulder and stabs him in the eye.
 Mark's body drags Bobby down to his death as Emma swims up to the surface.

 Lying atop the ice, Emma removes her wedding ring and lets it roll into the lake as sirens are heard approaching in the background.